redbrick/open-governance/documents/Constitution.md

 **9.2** The membership fee for the Society shall be in compliance with the conditions set down by the Society Life Committee.

-**9.3** Each Member of the Society shall be entitled to receive a copy of this Constitution, on demand, free of charge.
+**9.3** Each Member of the Society shall be entitled to receive a copy of this Constitution, on-demand, free of charge.

-**9.4** In the event of a clash with the Society Life Committee Constitution, the Society Life Committee Constitution shall take precedence above this constitution  and is subject to Society Life Committee at all times.
+**9.4** In the event of a clash with the Society Life Committee Constitution, the Society Life Committee Constitution shall take precedence above this constitution and is subject to the Society Life Committee at all times.

 **9.5** In joining the Society, members agree to be bound by the rules and regulations of the Society as laid down in this Constitution and by the Governing Executive Committee.
 Members violating these rules and regulations shall be answerable to the Committee and may have any one or many of the following: